[ Printer Friendly Version ] [ Report Abuse ]

 That, however, did not make this a werewolf case.

 However, Rachael was not going to be the one to dismiss this without at least hearing her out.
-A waste of time didn’t have the same capacity to come back and bite you in the ass as discovering you’d dismissed a case prematurely did.
+A waste of time didn’t have the same capacity to come back and bite you in the arse as discovering you’d dismissed a case prematurely did.

 “What makes you think that you saw a werewolf?” she asked, leaning forward and trying very hard not to sound condescending.